Clemapfel/Mousetrap.jl/docs/src/manual/02_signals.md

 We see that in the `Signals` section, a table is shown which contains all signals unique to that class.
 We see that `Button` has two signals, `activate` and `clicked`.
 The table tells us that `clicked` requires the signature `(instance::Button, [::Data_t]) -> Nothing`.

 Unlike in our example before, this signature mentions an optional argument `::Data_t`.
-Indeed, all signals support this last, optional argument, which allows us to pass arbitary data to the signal handler.
+Indeed, all signals support this last optional argument, which allows us to pass arbitary data to the signal handler.

 ---

-### Handing Data to Signal Handlers
+## Handing Data to Signal Handlers

-While we do get passed the signal emitter instance as the first arugment to the signal handler, `::Button` in this case, we will often need to reference other objects.
+While we do get passed the signal emitter instance as the first argument to the signal handler, `::Button` in this case, we will often need to reference other objects.
 This may necessitate accessing potentially global variables, which [is discouraged in Julia](https://docs.julialang.org/en/v1/manual/performance-tips/#Avoid-untyped-global-variables).

-To address Mousetrap allows for this by adding an optional, arbitrarily typed, *single* argument to the end of any signal handler signature.
-This object is often referred to as `data`, its type is therefore called `Data_t` henceforth.
+Instead, mousetrap allows adding an optional, arbitrarily typed, *single* argument to the end of any signal handler signature.
+This object is often referred to as `data`, its type is therefore called `Data_t`.

 Expanding on our previous example, if we want to send a customized message when the user clicks our button, we can change the snippet as follows: